BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - Heroic Challenge

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Cunning Mind** `PASSIVE` - If Snaga benefits from the Heroic Action of another friendly Hero, he can roll a D6.
+- **Cunning Mind** `PASSIVE`

+If Snaga benefits from the Heroic Action of another friendly Hero, he can roll a D6.
 On a 5+, he regains a Might point that he spent earlier in the battle.
 Additionally, Snaga can choose not to take part in a friendly Hero model's Heroic Action, and Activate as normal.

 </div>